passport/www.passportjs.org/books/concepts/oauth/access-token.md

 ```

 Let's examine the parameters in this response.

+  * `oauth_token`: An access token.

+  * `oauth_token_secret`: A shared secret used to cryptographically demonstrate
+      ownership of the access token when accessing protected resources.

 Now that the application has obtained an access token, it can [access the user
 profile](../profile/).